-16/ The Court takes solace in the absence in the nineteenth century of qualified immunity for local governments.
+The Court takes some solace in the absence in the 19th century of a qualified immunity for local governments.
 Ante, at 21-27.
-That absence, of course, was due to the availability of absolute municipal immunity for governmental and discretionary acts.
-My contention is that there is no justification for discovering strict municipal liability in § 1983 when that statute was enacted against a background of extensive municipal immunity.
+That absence, of course, was due to the availability of absolute immunity for governmental and discretionary acts.
+There is no justification for discovering strict municipal liability in § 1983 when that statute was enacted against a background of extensive municipal immunity.